altocodenl/tagaway/readme.md

    - Stop losing scroll when view is updated.
    - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.

-- Backend improvements:
+- Accounts
    - Add user log on verify.

-- Accounts
    - Recover/reset password.
    - Delete my account with confirmation.